webqit/oohtml-cli/README.md

 </html>
 ```

 The **`oohtml bundle`** command acheives just that!
-Calling this command scans the current directory for those files and, this time, writes them to a new file named `bundle.html`.
+It scans the current directory for those files and, this time, writes them to a new file named `bundle.html`.
 The bundle contains just the following content:

 ```html
 <!--